 (A) Definition.
 The Behavioral Health Service Plan is developed based on information obtained in the assessment and includes the evaluation of all pertinent information by the practitioners and the member.
 It includes a discharge plan.
 It is a process whereby an individualized plan is developed that addresses the member's strengths, functional assets, weaknesses or liabilities, treatment goals, objectives and methodologies that are specific and time limited, and defines the services to be performed by the practitioners and others who comprise the treatment team.
 Behavioral Health Service Plan Development is performed with the direct active participation of the member and a member support person or advocate if requested by the member.
 In the case of children under the age of 18, it is performed with the participation of the parent or guardian and the child as age and developmentally appropriate, and must address school and educational concerns and assisting the family in caring for the child in the least restrictive level of care.
 For adults, it is focused on recovery and achieving maximum community interaction and involvement including goals for employment, independent living, volunteer work, or training.
 A Service Plan Development, Low Complexity is required every 6 months and must include an update to the bio-psychosocial assessment and re-evaluation of diagnosis.

-(B) Qualified professional.
-This service is performed by an LBHP.
+(B) Qualified practitioners.
+This service is performed by an LBHP or Licensure Candidate.

 (C) Time requirements.
 Service Plan updates must be conducted face-to-face and are required every six months during active treatment.
-Updates can be conducted whenever it is clinically needed as determined by the LBHP and member.
+Updates can be conducted whenever it is clinically needed as determined by the qualified practitioner and member.

 (D) Documentation requirements.
 Comprehensive and integrated service plan content must address the following: